Bank of Singapore: History

 In October 2009, OCBC acquired ING Asia Private Bank as a result of ING's restructuring plan, following a government bailout of ING Group in 2008, due to the 2008 financial crisis.
-After completed the acquisition, Bank of Singapore was launched on 29 January 2010 from the combination of ING Asia Private Bank and OCBC Private Bank.
+After completing the acquisition, Bank of Singapore was launched on 29 January 2010 from the combination of ING Asia Private Bank and OCBC Private Bank.
 Its current headquarters, the Bank of Singapore Centre at Market Street which is located in the heart of Raffles Place, was officially opened on 22 June 2011.

 In April 2016, OCBC announced that Bank of Singapore, its private banking subsidiary, had acquired the wealth and investment management business of Barclays in Singapore and Hong Kong.
 The transaction was completed in November 2016, with US$13 billion of assets transferred to Bank of Singapore.
 More than 60 private bankers from Barclays joined Bank of Singapore as a result of the acquisition.

-Bank of Singapore partnered the Wealth Management Institute and Nanyang Technological University to launch an Advanced Diploma in Private Banking Programme for its private bankers in May 2016.
+Bank of Singapore partnered with the Wealth Management Institute and Nanyang Technological University to launch an Advanced Diploma in Private Banking Programme for its private bankers in May 2016.

 In October 2016, Bank of Singapore announced that DZ PRIVATBANK Singapore will refer their clients to the bank as it ceases its operations in Singapore.
 DZ PRIVATBANK is a subsidiary of the third largest bank in Germany, DZ Bank AG.

 In November 2016, Bank of Singapore received regulatory approval to operate a branch in Dubai International Financial Centre (DIFC).
 The branch was officially opened on 19 February 2017 by the Deputy Ruler of Dubai and President of Dubai International Financial Centre – His Highness Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum.

 In July 2018, Bank of Singapore was granted an investment company license to operate a wealth management subsidiary in Luxembourg – a first for a Singapore private bank.

 BOS Wealth Management Europe S.A. was officially launched on 1 April 2019 in Luxembourg.
 The official opening for its UK branch in London was held the next day.

+In June 2022, OCBC Group launched BOS Wealth Management Malaysia (BOSWM Malaysia), its first onshore wealth management entity outside Singapore.
+The entity provides wealth management and investment advisory services to ultra-high-net-worth and high-net-worth clients in Malaysia.
+Its official opening ceremony was held on 1 June 2022, the same day of its launch.